 - How Planner and To Do work together

-- Best practices to optimise usage
+- Best practices to optimize usage

 What is Microsoft Planner?